RSE-Sheffield/ffea_ci_demo/INSTALL.md

  FFEA outside of the source tree.
 E.g.

      git clone https://bitbucket.org/FFEA/ffea.git
+     cd ffea
-     mkdir FFEA_build
+     mkdir build
-     cd FFEA_build
+     cd build
-     cmake ../ffea [OPTIONS]
+     cmake ..
+[OPTIONS]

-There is a list of ` cmake ` ` [OPTIONS] ` later in this section.
-Our favourite option is to specify the installation directory, since the default (/usr/local/) may not be available if you do not have administrator privileges.
-You should also tell cmake to use a Python 2.7.X interpreter if it isn't already the system default (/usr/bin/python), so that ffeatools can be correctly imported into Python:
+There is a list of `cmake` `[OPTIONS]` later in this section.
+Our favourite option is to specify the installation directory, since the default (`/usr/local/`) may not be available if you do not have administrator privileges.
+You should also tell cmake to use a Python 3.X interpreter if it isn't already on your `$PATH`, so that ffeatools can be correctly imported into Python:

-     cmake ../ffea -DCMAKE_INSTALL_PREFIX=$HOME/softw/ffea -DPYTHON_EXECUTABLE=/usr/bin/python2.7
+     cmake .. -DCMAKE_INSTALL_PREFIX=$HOME/softw/ffea -DPYTHON3_ROOT_DIR=/usr/miniconda3/envs/ffea

-where $HOME/softw/ffea can be replaced with an installation directory of your choice.
+where `$HOME/softw/ffea` can be replaced with an installation directory of your choice.
  CMake default options seeks to build FFEA for production, and will suit most of the users.
  The following subsection gives greater detail, but if you are happy with defaults, you can jump to [build](\ref build).